Leading a training project can be scary. But, I’ve got 10 tips to lead a training project kick off like a boss that can make it less daunting.

 - Is there a quiz?
 Passing rate?

 You don’t need to have the answers to these questions before the meeting.
-You just need to let your attendees know what information you will need to collect during the meeting prior to the kick off meeting so that they come prepared with the right type of information.
+You just need to let your attendees know what information you will need to collect during the meeting.
+Doing this prior to the kick-off meeting allows them to come prepared with the right type of information.

 #2 Select a meeting format that fosters collaboration.